 f.
-Offsetting financial instruments
+Offsetting Financial Instruments

-- Financial assets and liabilities are offset and the not amount reported in the balance sheet when there is a legally enforceable right to offset the recognized amounts and there is an intention to settle on a net basis, or realize the asset and settle the liability simultaneously. - The agreements to buy treasury bills with a commitment to re-sale and agreements to sale treasury bills with a commitment to re-purchase on a net basis within the balance sheet included in treasury bills and other eligible bills.
+- Financial assets and liabilities are offset and the net amount reported in the balance sheet when there is a legally enforceable right to offset the recognized amounts and there is an intention to settle on a net basis, or realize the asset and settle the liability simultaneously. - The agreements to buy treasury bills with a commitment to re-sale and agreements to sale treasury bills with a commitment to re-purchase on a net basis within the balance sheet included in treasury bills and other eligible bills.

 g.
-Interest income and expense
+Interest Income and Expense